GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

         gcloud container clusters delete my-cluster

-    This deletes all the Google Compute Engine instances that are running the cluster.
+    This deletes all of the Compute Engine instances that are running the cluster.

 3. Delete the Docker registry storage bucket hosting your image(s).

-    1. List the Google Cloud Storage buckets to get the bucket path.
+    1. List the Cloud Storage buckets to get the bucket path.

             gsutil ls